BeamMW/wallet-service/README.md

 ## How to build

 Wallet service and related projects are supposed to be run on Linux only.
 It is possible to build everything for Windows and using Windows but it is not oficially supported.
+Releases are also provided only for Linux.